Prof. Satoshi Matsuoka

 Biography

-His longtime contribution for the computer science research was commended with the Medal of Honor with Purple ribbon by His Majesty the Emperor of Japan in 2022.
+His longtime contribution to computer science research was commended with the Medal of Honor with a Purple ribbon by His Majesty the Emperor of Japan in 2022.